Revision 24-1; Effective May 1, 2024

-FPP seeks to promote the general and reproductive health of Texas residents by providing safe and effective family planning services to people through 64 years old who live in Texas and meet program eligibility requirements.
+FPP seeks to promote the general and reproductive health of Texas residents.
+FPP provides safe and effective family planning services to people through 64 years old who live in Texas and meet program eligibility requirements.

 The following services are covered under FPP: